LeBron James: National team career

-As a 19-year-old rookie, James made his debut for the United States national team at the 2004 Olympics in Athens, Greece.
-He spent the Games mostly on the bench, averaging 14.6 minutes per game with 5.8 points, and 2.6 rebounds per game in eight games.
-Team USA finished the competition with a bronze medal, becoming the first U.S. basketball team to return home without a gold medal since adding active NBA players to their lineup.
-James felt that his limited playing time was a "lowlight" and believed he was not given "a fair opportunity to play".
+As a 19-year-old rookie, James made his debut for the United States national team at the 2004 Olympics in Athens, Greece, although he spent most of the event on the bench.
+Team USA finished with a bronze medal, becoming the first U.S. basketball team to return home without a gold medal since the NBA started allowing active players to participate in the Olympics.
+James felt he was not given "a fair opportunity to play".

 At the 2006 FIBA World Championship in Japan, James took on a greater role for Team USA, averaging 13.9 points, 4.8 rebounds, and 4.1 assists per game as co-captain.
 The team finished the tournament with an 8–1 record, winning another bronze medal.
-James' behavior was again questioned, this time by teammate Bruce Bowen, who confronted James during tryouts regarding his treatment of staff members.
+During this time, James was known for his disrespectful attitude toward the national team's staff, coaches and players.
+While assembling the 2008 Olympic squad, Team USA managing director Jerry Colangelo and coach Mike Krzyzewski told James he could only play if he improved his attitude, and James complied.
+Colangelo said that James matured significantly as both a player and a person as a result of the ultimatum.
+(Note: Attributed to multiple references:)

-Before naming James to the 2008 Olympic team, Team USA managing director Jerry Colangelo and coach Mike Krzyzewski gave James an ultimatum to improve his attitude, and he heeded their advice.
-At the FIBA Americas Championship 2007, he averaged 18.1 points, 3.6 rebounds, and 4.7 assists per game, including a 31-point performance against Argentina in the championship game, the most ever by an American in an Olympic qualifier.
-Team USA went 10–0, winning the gold medal and qualifying for the 2008 Olympics in Beijing, China.
-James credited the team's attitude and experience for their improvement, saying: "I don't think we understood what it meant to put on a USA uniform and all the people that we were representing in 2004.
-We definitely know that now."
-At the Olympics, Team USA went unbeaten, winning their first gold medal since 2000.
-In the final game, James' statistics were – 14 points, six rebounds, and three assists against Spain.
+At the FIBA Americas Championship 2007, James put up 31 points against Argentina in the championship game, the most ever by an American in an Olympic qualifier.
+Team USA went 10–0, winning the championship and qualifying for the 2008 Olympics in Beijing, where they went undefeated and won the gold medal.